Herman's Hermits: Early days

+1960s fame

 Harvey Lisberg discovered them and signed on as their manager.
 He sent a plane ticket to London record producer Mickie Most so that he could fly to see the band play in Bolton.
-Most, already a success with the Animals, became the group's producer and controlled the band's output.
+Most, already successful with the Animals, became the group's producer and controlled the band's output.
 He emphasised a simple and non-threatening clean-cut image.

-The band played on most of its singles, including "I'm into Something Good", "Can't You Hear My Heartbeat", "Mrs. Brown You've Got a Lovely Daughter", "I'm Henry VIII, I Am" (said at the time to be "the fastest-selling song in history"), "A Must to Avoid", "Listen People", "You Won't Be Leaving" and "Leaning on a Lamp Post".
+Their chart debut was a cover of Gerry Goffin and Carole King's "I'm into Something Good" (a then-recent US Top 40 hit for Earl-Jean).
+In September 1964, it replaced the Kinks' "You Really Got Me" at number one in the UK singles chart and in December reached No. 13 in the US.
+The Hermits never topped the British charts again.
+However, in America in 1965—when Billboard magazine ranked them America's top singles act of the year (with the Beatles at No. 2)—they topped the Hot 100 with two non-UK releases: "Mrs. Brown You've Got a Lovely Daughter" and "I’m Henry VIII, I Am” (a remake of the 1910 Cockney-style music hall song "I'm Henry the Eighth, I Am").
+The No. 12 debut of "Mrs. Brown" on the Hot 100 in April 1965 was the decade's third highest (behind the Beatles' "Hey Jude" and "Get Back").The band played on most of its singles, including "I'm into Something Good", "Can't You Hear My Heartbeat", "Mrs. Brown You've Got a Lovely Daughter", "I'm Henry VIII, I Am" (said at the time to be "the fastest-selling song in history"), "A Must to Avoid", "Listen People", "You Won't Be Leaving" and "Leaning on a Lamp Post".
 Leckenby soloed on "Henry" and Hopwood played rhythm guitar on "Mrs. Brown".
-Despite the group's competent musicianship, some subsequent singles employed session musicians – including Big Jim Sullivan, Jimmy Page, John Paul Jones, Vic Flick and Bobby Graham – with contributions from the band, although the role of session players on Herman's Hermits records has been exaggerated in the rock media and in liner notes on the 2004 ABKCO Records compilation Retrospective (which does not credit the Hermits' playing).
-Mickie Most used session musicians on many records he produced; this was industry practice at the time.
-Even respected groups such as the Yardbirds were required by Most to use session musicians (except Jimmy Page) on their Most-produced recordings.
+Despite the group's competent musicianship, some subsequent singles employed session musicians—including Big Jim Sullivan, Jimmy Page, John Paul Jones, Vic Flick and Bobby Graham—with contributions from the band, although the role of session players on Herman's Hermits records has been exaggerated in the rock media and in liner notes on the 2004 ABKCO Records compilation Retrospective (which does not credit the Hermits' playing).
+Mickie Most used session musicians on many records he produced; this was industry practice then.

-Continuing acrimony among former members of Herman's Hermits has increased the amount of disinformation about the group's role on their records; the late Derek Leckenby, in particular, was a skilled guitarist.
-Mickie Most commented on the VH1 My Generation: Herman's Hermits episode that the Hermits "played on a lot of their records, and some they didn't."
-The group played on all their UK and US no. 1 hits ("I'm into Something Good", "Mrs. Brown You've Got a Lovely Daughter" and "I'm Henry VIII, I Am"), on most of their US Top Ten singles, on a number of other singles and on most album cuts.
-According to Peter Noone, Leckenby played the muted lead on "This Door Swings Both Ways".
-The riff in "Silhouettes" variously has been credited to Jimmy Page, Big Jim Sullivan and Vic Flick; however, according to Keith Hopwood and Karl Green, Leckenby replaced Flick in the studio and played the signature riff under Most's direction.
-According to Hopwood, Green and Noone, Jimmy Page played on the single "Wonderful World" (although Big Jim Sullivan lists the song as part of a session he played); both may have added to the backing track.
-Several writers have claimed that session players played on "I'm into Something Good"; according to the surviving band members, the song was recorded on a two-track recorder, with only a piano player in addition to the Hermits.